-'The Swedish Game Awards gala is held in Stockholm on the 18th of June.
+'The Swedish Game Awards gala is planned to be held in Stockholm the 10th September.
 All SGA’21 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be are announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.